 Trees for the Triangle

 Drawing on my prior experience and education in nonprofits, I was asked by my friend, Dave Klemp, to help him start his nonprofit organization, Trees for the Triangle.
-After helping to lay the ground work for the organization, he appointed me to serve on the board of directors, which I still do.
-TftT, as we call it, has the goal of planting fifty-thousand trees in the Triangle area by 2050.
+After helping to lay the ground work for the organization, he appointed me to serve on the board of directors, which I did until 2020.
+TftT, it is called, has the goal of planting fifty-thousand trees in the Triangle area by 2050.

 Fellowship of Christian Atheletes